Studying at Cambridge

 Study sample

 Both the within-individual and between-individual diet variation are natural phenomena.
-Therefore, regardless of a small or large sample size, we cannot reduce the diet variation.
-However, if we increase the sample size, we can improve estimates (i.e. increase precision) of the within-individual variation, the between-individual variation, or both.
+Therefore, regardless of the sample size of a study, we cannot reduce the diet variation.
+However, if we increase the sample sizes of individuals and repeats of dietary assessment, we can improve estimates (i.e. increase precision) of the within-individual variation, the between-individual variation, or both.

 To estimate the within-individual variation and improve the estimates, we need to increase the sample size of repeats from the same participants.
 To do the same for the between-individual variation, we need to increase the sample size of study participants (i.e. include a greater number of participants).
 Of note, if we have a huge sample size of study participants, but dietary intakes are assessed only once, we cannot estimate the within-individual variation of the participants.

-• Dietary history: assesses the between-individual variation and the usual intake.
+1. Dietary history: assesses the between-individual variation and the usual intake, while it depends on the reference period of the history assessed.

-• Food frequency questionnaire (FFQ): assesses the between-individual variation and the usual intake (also depending on the reference period of the questionnaire).
+2. Food frequency questionnaire (FFQ): assesses the between-individual variation and the usual intake, while it depends on the reference period of the questionnaire.

 Time of the year